What is the building management system (BMS)?

 1.09: Pumps (Like Firefighting pumps, Domestic water pumps, Sump pumps, Irrigation pumps).

-The above are the common mechanical equipment that can be found in most of the projects, but it doesn’t mean these are all the mechanical equipment.
+The above are common mechanical equipment found in most projects, but they don’t mean these are all the mechanical equipment.

 2.01: Ring Main Unit or (RMU).